ms705/websubmit-rs/README.md

 # websubmit-rs: a simple class submission system

-This is a fork for websubmit-rs, a web application for collecting student homework submissions, written using [Rocket](https://rocket.rs) for a MySQL backend.
+This is a fork for websubmit-rs, a web application for collecting student homework submissions, written using [Rocket](https://rocket.rs) running on a GDPR compliant Pelton backend.

-To run it, you need to run a MySQL server deployment.
+To run it, you need to run a Pelton server deployment.
-Then you can run the web application, which will automatically connect to MySQL database `myclass`:
+Then you can run the web application, which will automatically connect to Pelton database `myclass`:
 ```
 websubmit-rs$ cargo run --release -- -i myclass
 ```